-You're 9 months pregnant, at the end of your third trimester and you're almost there!
-It will soon be time to put on your Out Of Office and rest up until your new arrival comes along.
+You're 9 months pregnant and at the end of your third trimester - you're almost there!
+It may feel like you've been pregnant forever but it will soon be time to put on your Out Of Office and rest up until your new arrival comes along.

-To help you keep a positive mindset through this final stage of your pregnancy, we've put together everything you need to know about the symptoms, baby development, your baby bump and everything you need to think about this month.
+To help you keep a positive mindset through this final stage of your pregnancy, here's everything you need to know about the symptoms, baby development, your baby bump and more.

-A lot will be similar to what you've experience in 8 months of pregnancy, but there might be a few new ones.
+A lot will be similar to what you've experienced during your 8 month of pregnancy, but there might be a few new ones.

 Swollen feet, ankles, legs